Rsync is a great file and folder-coping tool for Linux systems. It can also synchronize files and directories between two systems or on the same host.

 Copying files and folders using Rsync

 After installing Rsync, use the help command to find all options that are available to Rsync.
-To see the help file, run the commands below.
+For example, to see the help file, run the commands below.

-The format for Rsync is as followed.
+The format for Rsync is as follows.
 If you don’t follow the command format shown below, Rsync may not be able to copy and synchronize content as intended.

 rsync option source_location destination_location